Cstrehl55/Cstrehl-dataviz-portfolio/README.md

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+Here's where all my cool data visualizations will be located and sectioned off throughout the webpage.

 # About me
 Hi!
 My name is Chris Strehl (he/him), and I’m currently in my second year of graduate school at Carnegie Mellon University, pursuing a degree in Public Policy and Data Analytics.
 I’m originally from the Lehigh Valley in Pennsylvania and completed my undergraduate studies at Chestnut Hill College, where I also played football.